| | | | | |

 • Pulse blender 2 to 3 times; scrape down the sides using a rubber spatula.
 Repeat pulsing and scraping process until a thick sauce forms, about a dozen times.
 Refrigerate until use.
 It gets better as it sits a couple hours.

 • If you're using the marinade, marinate the London broil for a few hours or overnight.
-Discard the marinade & bring the meat to room temperature.
-Pat the meat with a paper towel to complete dry it off & then season with garlic salt & pepper to taste.
+Discard the marinade and bring the meat to room temperature.
+Pat the meat with a paper towel to complete dry it off and then season with garlic salt and pepper to taste.

 London broil with chimichurri sauce | MrsHappyHomemaker.com